runtimeverification/rv-predict/docs/src/docs/runningexamples.rst

 RV-Predict run
 ~~~~~~~~~~~~~~

-To invoke RV-Predict on the Account class, simply replace
+To use RV-Predict as an agent, add the ``--javaagent:<rvPath>/rv-predict.jar``
-``java`` by ``rv-predict`` on the command line:
+option at the beginning of the java command line:

 .. code-block:: none

-    rv-predict -cp examples/examples.jar account.Account
+    java -javaagent:<rvPath>/rv-predict.jar -cp examples/examples.jar account.Account

-If preferring RV-Predict's agent mode, the similar command would be:
+If preferring the non-agent version, add the ``--jar <rvPath>/rv-predict.jar``
+option at the beginning of the java command line:

 .. code-block:: none

-    java -javaagent:<rvPath>/lib/rv-predict.jar -cp examples/examples.jar account.Account
+    java -jar <rvPath>/rv-predict.jar -cp examples/examples.jar account.Account

 As previously, a complete execution output of the Account class is generated,